mdanilishina-ui/Coding-with-AI/PlayerCollect_Step1.md

-# Player Collect Mechanic — Step 1: Create `AThirdPersonCharacter`
+# Player Collect Mechanic — Step 1: Create `AThirdPersonCharacter` (with `APlayerCharacter` alias)

 ## Files Created
 - `Source/MyProject/Player/ThirdPersonCharacter.h`
 - `Source/MyProject/Player/ThirdPersonCharacter.cpp`
+- `Source/MyProject/Player/PlayerCharacter.h`
+- `Source/MyProject/Player/PlayerCharacter.cpp`

 > Replace `MyProject` with your module name if it differs.
 Keep the folder path consistent inside the module (e.g., `Source/MyProject/Player/`).

 ## Architecture Rationale
 - **Owner**: The player-controlled pawn should be an `ACharacter` to leverage the Character Movement Component for built-in walking, jumping, and navigation support.
 - **Responsibility**: This class owns input bindings (jump, movement, and a temporary TestLog action) and basic logging to prove the pawn and input are wired correctly in C++ only (no Blueprint dependency).
+- **Compatibility**: `APlayerCharacter` subclasses `AThirdPersonCharacter` to keep the original class name available for branches that still reference it, reducing merge conflicts while preserving the new template-aligned setup.
 - **Dependency**: Uses `UCharacterMovementComponent` already on `ACharacter`; no extra components required for this step.

 ## C++ Code